michaeltroger/fhooe-check-exam-results/README.md

 `watch -n600 ./node_modules/.bin/nightwatch`
 This example runs the check every 10 minutes.

+##How does it work?
+The Chrome browser is opened and the Levis webpage is called.
+The login data is inserted and the form submited.
+On the logged-in grading overview the name of the newest graded course is compared with the one given by you.
+If it doesn't equal this name there must be a new exam result.

 A Slack notification is only sent if there is a new grade online.